suryamondal/vtx_physics_benchmark/BBbar/anal_offline/README.md

 If something doesn't work, use `./clean.sh` and recompile from scratch.

 ## Using
+Simply run `./ana path/to/ntuple.root pisoft mu ...[]`.
+B0 is calculated by default, no need to add.
-Simply run `./ana path/to/ntuple.root`.
-It will produce a PDF/ROOT files named like the ntuple plus suffixes; existing PDFs will be overwritten.
+It will produce a PDF/ROOT files named like the ntuple plus suffixes;
+existing PDFs will be overwritten.